Arrow7000/edgedb/docs/reference/protocol/typedesc.rst

         // Whether the type is defined in the schema
         // or is ephemeral.
         bool    schema_defined;

-        // Whether this type is a fundamental type. bool    is_fundamental;

-        // Index of fundamental base scalar type
-        // if this is not a fundamental type itself. uint16  fundamental_type;

         // Number of ancestor scalar types.
         uint16  ancestors_count;